 We have relied on cyclists' self-reports of their crashes because this offers a broader and deeper insight into cycle crashes than can be obtained via other methods.
 Recall bias is likely to be limited because of the short time-frame in which cyclists reported, and were interviewed concerning their crashes.
 Reporting biases were minimised by the assurance of anonymity.
-Concerns that cyclists may have fabricated or distorted their reports to "get something done for cyclists" are somewhat allayed by the finding that cyclists often took responsibility for their own crashes.
+Concerns that cyclists may have fabricated or distorted their reports to "get something done for cyclists" are somewhat allayed by the finding that cyclists often took responsibility for their own crashes (rather than blaming inadequate infrastructure).